danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 See the DroidParty `pure-widgets-demo` sample and the PdParty `ViewPort` test.

+#### Hiding the ViewPort

+PdParty versions 1.4.0+ support hiding the ViewPort canvas itself.
+This is useful, for instance, when used in conjunction with background images.
+To hide the ViewPort, send a `size` message of 0 or less.
+To show the ViewPort again, send a size greater than zero.

+For example:
+* hide: `size 0`
+* show: `size 19` (default size with font 12)

+_Note: In desktop Pd, the `size` message controls the selection size of the cnv and has a minimum value of 1._

 ### Dynamic Background

 PdParty versions 1.4.0+ support setting a background image dynamically in PdParty scenes via sending a message to \#pdparty: